Money Creation and Banking: Theory and Evidence: Motivating Evidence

-Whereas the money multiplier decreased drastically since 2008, the decrease in the money multiplier itself is not is a recent phenomenon.
-The top-left panel of Figure \ref{fig:multip1} shows that the US M1 money multiplier has been decreasing since 1992.
-However, the declining trends before and after 2008 are different.
-As the top-right panel of Figure \ref{fig:multip1} shows, the decline during 1992-2007 is accompanied by a huge increase in the ratio of currency to deposit, whereas the decline after 2008 is accompanied by a huge drop in the ratio of currency to deposit.
-The bottom-left panel of Figure \ref{fig:multip1} reports two structural breaks in the relationship between M1 multiplier and the required reserve ratio: 1992Q3 and 2008Q4.\footnote{The required reserve ratio presented in Figure \ref{fig:multip1} is computed by (Required Reserves)/(Total Checkable Deposits).
+The top-left panel of Figure \ref{fig:multip1} plots the US M1 multiplier over time.
+While the money multiplier decreased drastically after 2008, the declining trend had already begun in the early 1990s.
+An increase in required reserves did not accompany this decrease in the money multiplier.
+The bottom-left panel of Figure \ref{fig:multip1} plots the M1 multiplier against the required reserves.\footnote{The required reserve ratio presented in Figure \ref{fig:multip1} is computed by (Required Reserves)/(Total Checkable Deposits).
 The legal reserve requirement for net transaction accounts was 10\% from April 2, 1992, to March 25, 2020, but some banks are imposed upon by lower requirements or exempt depending on the size of their liabilities.
 These criteria changed 27 times from the 1st quarter of 1992 to the last quarter of 2019.
 From March 2020, all the required reserve ratios have become zero.
-See \cite{feinman1993reserve} and \href{https://www.federalreserve.gov/monetarypolicy/reservereq.htm}{https://www.federalreserve.gov/monetarypolicy/reservereq.htm} for more details on the historical evolution of the reserve requirement policy of the United States.}$^{,}$\footnote{Appendix \ref{sec:append_2} contains more detail on the Chow tests reported in Figure \ref{fig:multip1}.} It also shows that there is no negative relationship between M1 money multiplier and the required reserve ratio from 1992Q2 to 2008Q3; the excess reserve ratio had been zero until 2008, which suggests that the required reserve ratio does not drive the money multiplier.
+See \cite{feinman1993reserve} and \href{https://www.federalreserve.gov/monetarypolicy/reservereq.htm}{https://www.federalreserve.gov/monetarypolicy/reservereq.htm} for more details on the historical evolution of the reserve requirement policy of the United States.} It shows that the required reserve ratio and the money multiplier do not exhibit a negative correlation.
+(The correlations are 0.5682 for 1959Q1-2015Q4 and 0.6039 for 1959Q1-2007Q4.)